tanaikech/go-getfilelist/v1/README.md

 - v1.0.4 (June 1, 2020)

   1. When the file is retrieved from the shared drive, the parameter was not completed.
 This bug was removed.

-- v2.0.0 (February 25, 2022)

-  1. By changing the specification of methods, `drive.New()` and `transport.APIKey` were deprecated.
-By this, I updated the specification of this library as the version 2.
-When you are required to continue to use `drive.New()` and `transport.APIKey`, you can use them with the version 1.
-At version 1, `*http.Client` is given to this library.
-From version 2, `*drive.Service` is given instead of `*http.Client`.
-Please be careful this.
-You can see the sample script at the above.

 [TOP](#top)